AgoraIO-Community/Agora-RTM-Nodejs/README.md

 Download Agora RTM Linux SDK and extract `libagora_rtm_sdk.so & include/` from it under this project.

 If you use docker, just build image and container based on our docker file.
-Apart from this, you should move `libagora_rtm_sdk.so` to `/usr/lib` manaully.
+Apart from this, you should move `libagora_rtm_sdk.so` to `/usr/lib` manually.

 ```bash
 npm install